 Program Educational Objectives

-The Program Educational Objectives (PEO) of the Computer Engineering (CpE) program at West Virginia University is to produce graduates who will apply their knowledge and skills to achieve success in their careers in industry, research, government service or graduate study.
-It is expected that in the first five years after graduation our graduates will achieve success and proficiency in their profession, be recognized as leaders, and contribute to the well-being of society.
+The Program Educational Objective (PEO) of the Computer Engineering (CPE) program at the West Virginia University is to produce graduates who will apply their knowledge and skills in computer systems and design to achieve success in their careers in industry, research, government service or graduate study.
+It is expected that in the first five years after graduation our graduates will demonstrate their adaptability to new technologies as they achieve success and proficiency in their profession, be recognized as leaders, and contribute to the well-being of society.

 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 These relate to the knowledge, skills, and behaviors that students acquire as they progress through the computer engineering program.
-The Computer Engineering student outcomes CpE(a) through CpE(k) have a one to one correspondence with ABET Criterion on Student Outcomes (a) through (k).
+The Computer Engineering student outcomes have a one to one correspondence with ABET Criterion on Student Outcomes.
 The computer engineering student outcomes are listed below.